 Diabetes is a group of metabolic diseases in which a person has high blood sugar, either due to the body producing too much or not enough insulin.

-It will provide you with specialist medical, nursing and dietetic assessment, treatment and care.
-This is to ensure the best management of your diabetes and promote self-management where possible.
+It will provide you with specialist medical, nursing and dietetic assessment, treatment and care to best manage your diabetes and promote self-management where possible.

 There are three main types of diabetes:

-- Gestational diabetes is when pregnant women, who have never had diabetes before have high blood glucose levels during pregnancy.
+- Gestational diabetes is when pregnant women who have never had diabetes before have high blood glucose levels during pregnancy.